lskatz/mashtree/README.md

     --numcpus            1    This script uses Perl threads.
     --outmatrix          ''   If specified, will write a distance matrix in tab-delimited format
+    --file-of-files           If specified, mashtree will try to read filenames from each input file.
+The file of files format is one filename per line.
+This file of files cannot be compressed.
     --outtree                 If specified, the tree will be written to this file and not to stdout.
 Log messages will still go to stderr.